velixo/BitchTalkAndroid/README.md

 # BitchTalkAndroid

+BitchTalk, but as an Android app.
+Brilliant innit, bitch?
-Since the android project said "fuck it" to supporting eclipse-based android development...
+Since android said "fuck it" to supporting eclipse-based android development...

 ### BitchTalkAndroid, now being developed in AndroidStudio!